dekorateio/dekorate/examples/spring-boot-on-openshift-with-jib-custom-registry-example/readme.md

     </dependency>

 This annotation will bring in the junit5 extension that dekorate provides, that allows you to run integration tests via the '@OpenshiftIntegrationTest' annotation.
-The integration test is [SpringBootOnOpenshiftIT.java](src/test/java/io/dekorate/example/sbonopenshift/SpringBootOnOpenshiftIT.java) and it demonstrates:

-- how you can deploy the application for end to end testing
-- how use can use the kubernetes client from within the test to connect to the application.

-The test are going to be automatically run when building the application.
+The test annotated with `@OpenshiftIntegrationTest` are going to be automatically run when building the application.
 For example:

     mvn clean install